designsecurity/progpilot/docs/CONTRIBUTING.md

 - the first element of the array is the name of your file created in step 3
 - the second element is an array :
- - which is the list of detected vulnerabilities in the correct order, each vulnerability has an array :
+    - it is the list of detected vulnerabilities in the correct order, each vulnerability has an array :
         - the source name, the source line number, and the type of vulnerability (attack)
         - if several sources participate to the vulnerability add them like this : [array("\$var5", "\$var6"), array("3", "4") , "xss"]